Month 9, Day 28, Monday 5:30 a.m.

 Awkwardly, she sat on the chamber pot in the corner and relieved herself, experiencing the strange sensation of magic cleaning and drying her nether regions for the first time.
 The chamber pot, which was apparently an artifact, began to process the waste, and another spell kept the smell from filtering out into the room.
 Unsure how to feel about this use of magic, Siobhan limped back to the packs on the bed and dug around in one for a small jar of bruise salve.

 As she slowly rubbed the salve into the bruises that seemed to cover half her newly pale body in mottled purple, blue, and green—a pattern that, though painful, looked almost artistic—Siobhan considered her transformation.
 ‘At least I know injuries transfer between my normal and transformed states.
 I wonder how it works.
 Will I have my time of the month, or have those organs been absorbed and transformed too?’
 She shuddered at the thought of things that could potentially go wrong.
 What if she were to transform from a female to male halfway through her time of the month, and the remaining blood was not either absorbed into the spell or expelled from her body?
 ‘I hope the artifact’s creator considered possibilities like that.
 What about aging?
 If that’s considered damage like a wound, then both bodies should age at the same rate.
-If I build muscle as a man, will I be stronger as a female?’
+If I build muscle as a man, will I be stronger as a woman?’
 She imagined her normal body bulging out of her clothes with muscle, and let out a small snort of amusement.

 She’d made the bruise salve herself, and it was high quality, sending alternating waves of chill and warmth through her flesh, easing the pain and stiffness and speeding her healing.
 She should’ve applied the salve last night, before the injuries had time to settle.
 They would take longer to heal, now.

 She stretched experimentally, then moved to the door and carefully opened it, peeking into the dark hallway beyond.
-It was empty, except for the ornate rug and a couple little tables with vases and knickknacks that were likely worth more than her Conduit.
+It was empty, except for the ornate rug and a couple of little tables with vases and knickknacks that were likely worth more than her Conduit.

 She slipped out, closing the bedroom door behind her.
 She noted the utter lack of bending or creaking beneath her feet as she walked down the hallway.
 The floor was made of solid, uncut marble, despite the fact that she was on the second level.
 ‘What a waste of resources.
 How much magic went into building this house?’
 Still, it suited her purpose at the moment.

 She reviewed her hazy memories of arriving the night before, the effects of Will-strain evident in retrospect.
-Too much spellcasting, along with stress and fatigue, led to a variety of side-effects, and could be truly dangerous.
+Too much spellcasting, along with stress and fatigue, led to a variety of side effects, and could be truly dangerous.
 She’d been distracted and disoriented, and much of her journey to Dryden Manor had been lost to a minor fugue state.

 She vaguely remembered that he’d told her the servants didn’t live in his house, and had all gone home, before personally serving her some drinking water and leading her up the stairs to the empty bedroom.
 ‘I believe I made quite a few less than intelligent decisions yesterday,’ she admitted ruefully.
 However, no one had yet invented a spell to travel back in time, so there was nothing to be done about it but accept her current situation and move on.